smdedar/Python-OPP/readme.md

 ---
 An object (instance) is an instantiation of a class.
 When class is defined, only the description for the object is defined.
 Therefore, no memory or storage is allocated.

 An object is an instance of a class.
-We can take the `Parrot` class defined above, and use it to create an object or instance of it.
+We can take the `Person` class defined above, and use it to create an object or instance of it.

 ````
 obj = Person()